beeguy74/html_for_newbies/README.md

 # html_for_newbies
-This is my updating CV
+This is my updated CV